-2021 Stephen Dominick James McArthur, UK and Ireland Section - For innovative contributions to the advancement of intelligent systems for power engineering applications.
+- 2021 Stephen Dominick James McArthur, UK and Ireland Section For innovative contributions to the advancement of intelligent systems for power engineering applications. - 2024 Giuseppe Buja, Italy Section For fundamental contributions to modulation and control of industrial drives.

 8.7.17 Joseph F. Keithley Award in Instrumentation and Measurement